haifangong/UCL-GLGNN/README.md

 ## Installation

-Several third-party software and python libraries are required to use ThermoGNN for thermodynamic stability predictions.
+Several third-party software and python libraries are required to use UCL-GLGNN for thermodynamic stability predictions.
 We outline the steps to install them in this section.

 ### Install Rosetta